Harvard-MolSys-Lab/dynamic-workbench/help/server.md

 -	Hosted installation - Workbench server is intended to be installed on a cluster computing platform and made available via the web.
 In this case, you need only interact with the web-based Workbench client interface.
 You'll just need an invitation code from whoever runs the server, and you'll be able to create an account and begin using Workbench.
 The only hosted installation currently available is at provided by the [Molecular Systems lab at Harvard](http://www.molecular-systems.net/workbench).

 -	Local installation (hosting your own server) - For testing purposes, you may wish to host your own Workbench server.
 This requires a bit more effort, but you have full control over the entire system.
 See below for details about how to set up your own server.

+**Note:** You only need to read this chapter if you're interested in setting up your own local installation.
+If you're accessing Workbench from a hosted installation (such as from [http://www.molecular-systems.net/workbench]), you can skip this section.

 Server Tools
 ------------